 Such an organization does not follow a particular pattern.
 Instead, these organizations develop the ability to adapt to change because all members actively come together to identify and solve problems.
 In addition, employees regularly update and share new information and participate actively in decision-making.

 Furthermore, in such an organization, it is important that all members work together across companies and at different organizational levels and specialist areas.
 This gives employees and management maximum flexibility to focus and make optimal use of all available resources.
 However, such flexibility and use of resources are only possible and feasible if core management is prepared to minimize or eliminate the existing formal structure.

 In such an organization, employees have the freedom to work and contribute in a way they think is better.
 Teams play a crucial role because collaboration is at the heart of such an organization.
 Because of such characteristics, there are no great demands on “bosses.”
 But there is a need for leadership.

 However, one of the key factors for the success of such an organization is that the leader has to ensure that all employees are clearly aware of the vision of the company.
 In addition, the leader needs to encourage and assist members in troubleshooting to do their best to achieve this vision.

 Culturally, employees in a learning organization have full freedom.
 They can communicate, learn, share or experiment without fear, and others also try to get and support what is good for the organization.

-Boundaryless organizations are seen as the necessity of companies in the 21st century.
+Boundaryless organizations are seen as a necessity for companies in the 21st century.
 Although the concept is gaining in importance, it is evident that companies follow a mixture of such concepts and traditional organizations.
-They still have a hierarchy and a corporate structure, but give employees more freedom in terms of working hours and decision-making.
+They still have a hierarchy and a corporate structure but give employees more freedom in terms of working hours and decision-making.